The Fame of a Dead Man's Deeds: Reception

 Despite its sympathies, it did receive some amount of praise from academics.
 Extremism scholar George Michael described it as an "excellent biography", while scholar Nicholas Goodrick-Clarke praised its comprehensiveness.
-The Village Voice said it was "readable" and that it did "sprinkle in some perspective", but that his ideas did get "a lengthy hearing".
+The Village Voice said it was "readable" and that it did "sprinkle in some perspective", but that Pierce's ideas got "a lengthy hearing".
 Academic Brad Whitsel (one of the few people to have also interviewed Pierce), writing for Studies in Conflict & Terrorism, gave the book a mixed review.
 He noted it as the rare self-published book to "attract the attention of the academic community", and said that Griffin's portrait of Pierce's disparate career was well-done, but that the book was derailed by "frequent digressions" about Griffin's own experiences in lieu of more in depth analysis.
 He called the section on Pierce's Cosmotheist philosophy the most interesting, and praised Griffin's analysis of the philosophy's origins.
 He argued the author was "willing to leave many stones unturned", and particularly singled out the relative brevity of the discussion of Pierce's authored works and their influence on terrorist acts.
 Whitsel also said that Griffin mostly left Pierce's views unchallenged, which sometimes had interesting results but otherwise seemed basically autobiographical.
 Whitsel said that the book was largely uncritical, sometimes lacked perspective, and "[had] its shortcomings", but that it filled a gap as the first book-length work on Pierce, and was a book "worth reading" for scholars of extremism; Whitsel said it provided "an initial and fairly comprehensive 'portrait' of the most controversial actor associated with the contemporary American far right".

-Despite its sympathy to Pierce, it is widely cited as a source for statements from him.
-One analysis said of the work that it was largely factually accurate, but that it "has been widely recognized that Griffin’s biographical work is tinged by the author’s own opinions" on him, and that it "largely accepts Pierce’s ideological self-identification and interpretation of events at face value".
+Despite its sympathy to Pierce, it is widely cited as a source for information about him.
+One analysis said of the work that it was largely factually accurate, but that it "has been widely recognized that Griffin’s biographical work is tinged by the author's own opinions" on him, and that it "largely accepts Pierce’s ideological self-identification and interpretation of events at face value".
 Stephen Kurczy noted it as "controversial", but drew details from the work.
 An encyclopedia entry on Pierce by William V. Moore noted it provided "many details on Pierce's life", but lacked "much critical analysis of the man and his organization".
 Pierce himself praised the book, and promoted it on his website.
 Neo-Nazis and white supremacists largely approved of the book, leaving positive reviews for it on many platforms.